colejarczyk/doc/userguide/points_transfers/creation/transfer_import.rst

 .. image:: /userguide/_images/points_import.png
    :alt:   Import Points Transfers

-Importing a  XML file will create a points transfers for each customer:
+Importing a XML file will create a points transfer for each customer, identified by:

+ - ID
  - email address
+ - loyalty card number
  - phone number
- - ID
- - Loyalty card number

 .. note::

     At least one, of the listed above value, must be provided to identify the customer and create points transfer for him.